Yakov Nagen: Interfaith activity

 In 2006, Nagen traveled to India in the context of his research about the relationship between Judaism and eastern spirituality.
 Nagen see Judaism as incorporating elements both of Eastern and Western philosophy, as he presents in his book "Waking up to a new day – a renewed reading of Torah and life" (Maggid, 2013).
 In 2019 the book appeared in English as "Be, Become, Bless – Jewish Spirituality between East and West" (Maggid).
 Nagen is a leader in interfaith encounters in Israel and the Palestinian Authority between Jewish and Muslim leaders.
 In wake of his colleague, Rabbi Menachem Froman, Nagen believes that as religion is at the heart of the problem in the conflicts in the Middle East, religion must also be part of the solution.

 Through the Interfaith Encounter Association (IEA) he coordinates a group of West Bank rabbis that meet regularly with Muslim sheikhs and imams, mostly from the Hebron and Ramallah areas.
 He is the co-chairman of the board of the Abrahamic Reunion (AR).
 The Abrahamic Reunion composes of representatives of four Abrahamic religions - Jews, Muslims, Christians and Druze - dedicated to promoting peace in the Middle East.
 Nagen was a representative of the organization at the World Parliament of Religions in 2015 at Salt Lake City.
-Nagen is also active in the United Religions Initiative (URI), and was one of Israel's representatives at the annual conference for the Middle East, held in Jordan in November 2017.